stan-dev/design-docs/designs/0027-adjoint-ode.md

 # Summary
 [summary]: #summary

-Ordinary differential equations (ODEs) are currently severely costly to fit in Stan for larger systems.
+Ordinary differential equations (ODEs) are currently expensive to evaluate in Stan for larger systems.
 This is due to the multiplicative scaling of the required computing resources with the ODE system size
 $N$ and the number of parameters $M$ defining the ODE.
-Currently we implement in Stan the so-called forward-mode ODE method in order to obtain in addition to the solution of the ODE the sensitivities of the ODE.
+Currently we implement in Stan the forward-mode (direct) sensitivity ODE method in order to obtain in addition to the solution of the ODE the sensitivities of the ODE.
 The cost of this method scales as

 $$ N \cdot (M + 1). $$